 Starting with why means first identifying the cause, the purpose, the inner motivation to do something.

-Vision View (Goals Diagram) – the WHY and HOW?
+Vision View (Goals Diagram) – to WHOM, WHY, WHAT and HOW?

 Another option to model the WHY -aspect is to utilize the Business Model Canvas (BMC) to model the motivation of the development target.
 A BMC can also be modeled with ArchiMate, as described here.